WebAssembly/spec/md-proto/WebAssembly.md

 The `copysign` instruction performs the IEEE 754-2008 `copySign` operation.

-> This is a bitwise instruction; it just takes the sign bit from the second operand with all bits other than the sign bit from the first operand, even if either operand is a NaN or a zero.
+> This is a bitwise instruction; it combines the sign bit from the second operand with all bits other than the sign bit from the first operand, even if either operand is a NaN or a zero.